rickgaiser/neutrino/README.md

 - UDPBD
 - iLink / IEEE1394

 These are all BDM drivers, or "Block Devices".
-On all devices the following file systems are supported:
+On all devices the following partitioning schemes are supported:
+- MBR (Master Boot Record)
+- GPT (GUID Partition Table)
+And the following file systems:
 - exFat
-- FAT32 (/16/12)
+- FAT32

-During the loading phase, the exFat driver will be loaded and all files are accessable as `mass0:<file>` or `mass1:<file>`.
+During the loading phase, these drivers will be loaded and all files are accessable as `mass0:<file>` or `mass1:<file>`.

+For the ATA device there is also read-ony HDLoader compatibility.
+HDLoader uses APA partitioning and puts the iso files directly into the partitions, without using a filesystem.
+During the loading phase, the drivers will be loaded and the iso's are accessable as `hdl:<file>`.
+Note that the HDLoader backing store is currently read-ony, and limited to only emulating the DVD.

 ## CD/DVD emulation
 The following CD/DVD emulation drivers are supported: